harveshvaran/ftp82_laptop/admin/SETUP.md

 Create a "FTP" group and invite all the users from the ftp program.

-Create projects FTPnn and give developer access to the FTP group.
+Create projects FTPnn and give developer/administrator access to the FTP group.